 Is it safe to travel during pregnancy?

-Pregnant women can be at increased risk of becoming infected or developing severe complications from some infections.
+Pregnant travellers can be at an increased risk of becoming infected or developing severe complications from some infections.
 Some of these infections can also affect your developing baby.
 If you are pregnant and want to travel, you should speak with your health care provider to discuss your travel plans and medical needs.

-If you have certain pregnancy-related or medical conditions, you may be advised not to travel.
-There may also be certain regions where pregnant women may be advised not to travel to.
+If you have pregnancy-related or medical conditions, you may be advised not to travel.
+There may also be certain regions where pregnant people may be advised not to travel to.
 For example, you or your close contacts may want to postpone travelling to areas where diseases or viruses such as Malaria or the Zika virus are common.

 The safest time to travel is during 18 to 24 weeks of pregnancy.
 Most complications during pregnancy occur during the first and third trimesters.